chenyang8094/folly/folly/docs/Synchronized.md

     void RequestHandler::processRequest(const Request& request) {
       stop_watch<> watch;
       checkRequestValidity(request);
-      SharedMutex::WriteHolder lock(requestQueueMutex_);
+      SharedMutex::WriteHolder lock(requestQueueMutex_);// 上锁
       requestQueue_.push_back(request);
       stats_->addStatValue("requestEnqueueLatency", watch.elapsed());
       LOG(INFO) << "enqueued request ID " << request.getID();
     }
 ```

-However, the correctness of the technique is entirely predicated on
-convention.
-Developers manipulating these data members must take care
-to explicitly acquire the correct lock for the data they wish to access.
+However, the correctness（正确性） of the technique(技巧) is entirely(完全) predicated on convention.
+Developers manipulating(手动) these data members must take care to explicitly acquire the correct lock for the data they wish to access.
 There is no ostensible error for code that:

 * manipulates a piece of data without acquiring its lock first
 * acquires a different lock instead of the intended one